Discover the defining moments in the early life of Osama bin Laden. From birth to education, explore key events.

 In 1987, Osama bin Laden married Siham Sabar.

-Following the Soviet Union's withdrawal from Afghanistan in February 1989, Osama bin Laden returned to Saudi Arabia as a hero of jihad.
+In February 1989, following the Soviet Union's withdrawal from Afghanistan, Bin Laden returned to Saudi Arabia and was regarded as a hero of jihad.
+He then engaged in opposition movements against the Saudi monarchy.

-Following the Iraqi invasion of Kuwait on 2 August 1990, Osama bin Laden met with King Fahd and Saudi Defense Minister Sultan bin Abdulaziz, offering to defend Saudi Arabia with his Arab legion instead of relying on U.S. military assistance.
-This offer was ultimately rebuffed.
+In August 1990, following Iraq's invasion of Kuwait, Bin Laden met with King Fahd and Defense Minister Sultan, offering his Arab legion to defend Saudi Arabia instead of relying on non-Muslim assistance from the U.S. His offer was declined.

-In 1991, Osama bin Laden was expelled from Saudi Arabia by its government after repeatedly criticizing the Saudi alliance with the United States.
-He and his followers moved first to Afghanistan and then relocated to Sudan by 1992.
+In 1991, Bin Laden was expelled from Saudi Arabia after repeatedly criticizing the alliance with the United States.
+He and his followers moved to Afghanistan.

-In March–April 1992, Osama bin Laden tried to play a pacifying role in the escalating civil war in Afghanistan, by urging warlord Gulbuddin Hekmatyar to join the other mujahideen leaders negotiating a coalition government instead of trying to conquer Kabul for himself.
+In March–April 1992, Bin Laden tried to play a pacifying role in the escalating civil war in Afghanistan, by urging warlord Gulbuddin Hekmatyar to join the mujahideen leaders negotiating a coalition government instead of trying to conquer Kabul.

 From 1997, Nasser al-Bahri was Bin Laden's personal bodyguard.